7Solomon/Statik/README.md

   ELASTIC Scheiben require full 2D continuum finite element meshing.
 This functionality is not yet implemented.
 ELASTIC Scheiben are currently ignored in analysis.

 - **FEM on unstable systems**:
-  If the kinematic analysis finds DOF > 0, the global stiffness matrix becomes singular and the FEM solver cannot produce a valid solution.
+  If the kinematic analysis finds $DOF > 0$, the global stiffness matrix becomes singular and the FEM solver cannot produce a valid solution.

 - **Linear-elastic, small-deformation model**:
   The FEM implementation assumes linear material behavior and small displacements/rotations.
-Geometric nonlinearity (P–Δ effects) and material nonlinearity are not modeled.
+Geometric nonlinearity ($P-\Delta$ effects) and material nonlinearity are not modeled.

 ---